Valentine’s Day Special 2022

 “If you’re a bird, I’m a bird.”
 Noah and Allie’s complicated and oftentimes volatile love story is one that has become a household name.
 In fact, it was my husband’s first pick when it came to Valentine’s Day films.
 We watched the onscreen couple become real-life couple Ryan Goslin and Rachel McAdams and followed along as they dated, broke up, became engaged, and finally parted ways.
 I’m not going to lie, I still pine for those two to end up together, however irrational it might be.

-A stage director and his actor wife struggle through a gruelling, coast-to-coast divorce that pushes them to their personal and creative extremes.
+A stage director and his actor wife struggle through a gruelling, coast-to-coast divorce handled by child access lawyers that pushes them to their personal and creative extremes.

 If you’re looking for an award-worthy performance from Adam Driver, look no further than Marriage Story.
 The complexities of this script are far beyond anything you’re prepared for.
 I was lucky enough to speak with writer-director Noah Baumbach and the cast in 2019 when the film premiered at NYFF.
 If you’re a Broadway buff, you’ll find the gravity of the numbers from COMPANY particularly poignant.
 Marriage Story is a Netflix film.